ccyip/taype/oopsla24.md

 `taypsi-theories/theories/lang_taypsi/metatheories.v`, indicating that both of the key theorems have been proved without any axioms.

-The Coq formalization can also be found [online](https://ccyip.github.io/oadt/taypsi); this version includes a nicely rendered documentation.
+The Coq formalization is also available [online](https://ccyip.github.io/oadt/taypsi); this online version includes a nicely rendered documentation.

 The following table summarizes the correspondence between the paper and the Coq